HyechurnJang/pygics/README.md

 version : 0.8.0

-last change : pygics environment and docker build
+last change : register root path to sys path

 ## What is Pygics?